 Like most Americans, you’ve accrued some credit card debt.
 You’re paying it off, but mostly sticking to just making the minimum payments so that you’re able to meet your other financial obligations.
 No big deal, right?
 Sure, you’ll pay more in the long haul because of interest, but credit card companies set minimum payments for a reason and you’re still making your monthly payments on time.
-Noting all of this, and considering that your credit score is in pretty good shape, you figure now is the time to apply for that home loan.
-Surely you’ll be approved, right?
+Noting all of this, and considering that your credit score and credit history is in pretty good shape, you figure now is the time to apply for that home loan.

 - How much consumers are paying monthly toward balances.